msu-cmse-courses/cmse495-SS24/0310-ASSIGNMENT_Beta_Demo_Presentation_Storyboard.md

 Let your instructor know what you are thinking, we may be able to show you some easy to use tools to produce your vision.

+---
 # 2. Submission

 Include a copy of the storyboard in your teams drive as a PowerPoint file.
 Give it a reasonable name so the instructor does not need to hunt for it.

+Send an email to the instructor with a link to the storyboard.
 The title of the email should be "**_GROUP_NAME-CMSE495_Beta_Demo_Storyboard_**".

 ---